Meet Our Directors

 Sarah Plotts

-Admin & Program Assistant
+Admin and Program Assistant

-Sarah Plotts is thrilled to be stepping into her first full-time camp role with Danbee!
-She graduated from West Virginia University with a BS in Journalism.
-At WVU she honed her leadership skills and love for the outdoors by working for AdventureWV as a first-year trip leader and whitewater kayaking roll instructor.
+Sarah Plotts joined the Danbee team in January of 2023.
+She graduated from West Virginia University with a B.S. in Journalism, where she developed her leadership skills and love for the outdoors by working for Adventure WV as a first-year trip leader and whitewater kayaking roll instructor.

 Jay Toporoff